Sven-I-Am/scrum-project/README.md

 1. clone this repository to your local environment directory
 2. git checkout to the development branch
 3. follow the instructions in the .env.config file
+4. run the `./database/database.sql` to create the database locally
-4. open the index.php on your local apache server
+5. open the index.php on your local apache server
-5. Make sure to create a new branch of the development branch before you start working on a new feature/issue/bugfix
+6. Make sure to create a new branch of the development branch before you start working on a new feature/issue/bugfix